Convergence Rates for Gaussian Mixtures of Experts: Algebraically dependent expert functions

 Thus far we have considered various algebraic dependence settings for linear expert functions $h_{1}$ and $h_{2}$ with respect to their parameters.
 Under these settings, the convergence rates of the MLE are uniform; i.e., they are independent of the values of the true mixing measure $G_{0}$.
-In this section, we demonstrate that in the case of nonlinear expert functions $h_{1}$ and $h_{2}$ that are algebraically dependent, the convergence rates of $\widehat{G}_{n}$ strongly depend on the values of $G_{0}$.
+In this section, we demonstrate that in the case of nonlinear expert functions $h_{1}$ and $h_{2}$ that are algebraically dependent and do not satisfy Condition (O.1), the convergence rates of $\widehat{G}_{n}$ strongly depend on the values of $G_{0}$.

 The specific setting that we consider is when $h_{1}$ is nonlinear in terms of its parameter $\theta_{1}$ while $h_{2}$ is independent of the covariate $X$.
 In that setting, we have the following simple example of algebraically dependent expert functions: